Coly ME (Match Engine) API documentation

 If there is a case of an unknown Error, there is a high chance of server-side error.
 Contact us through our email dev@coly.io with detailed information about the error:

-The Groups entity is a collection of Persons.
-Usually refers to a group of Persons who live in a shared living space.
-A group is created by title and capacity.
-A group with persons contains a calculated average score of the personality and coreValues, scale that can be used to match an incoming person.
+The Units entity is a collection of Tenants.
+Usually refers to a unit of Tenants who live in a shared living space.
+A unit is created by title and capacity.
+A unit with tenants contains a calculated average score of the personality and coreValues, scale that can be used to match an incoming tenant.

-Creates Group record and returns it.
-It requires a Group name and a capacity of persons for the group.
+Creates Unit record and returns it.
+It requires a Unit name and a capacity of tenants for the unit.

 Example request body